-Our peerless Homewood Matriarch will suit bigger households, communal living, homestays, restaurants or catering, the marae, people who are absolutely passionate about their cooking, or anyone at all who wants an exquisite heirloom stove to make a BIG visual statement in their kitchen.
+Our peerless Homewood Matriarch will suit bigger households, communal living, homestays, restaurants or catering, the marae, people who are absolutely passionate about their cooking, or anyone at all who wants an exquisite heirloom stove, built to the highest artisan-crafted standards, to make a BIG visual statement in their kitchen.

 “The Perfect Cooking Station”